Many Guidelines For Heart Care Rely On Weak Evidence

 Take, for example, a patient with a heart-valve problem.
 Cardiologists may choose one of a number of medicines to treat the condition, but it's not clear how effective any option is.

-Lopes says nobody has resolved whether the blood thinner heparin is actually the best treatment for people on dialysis.
+Lopes says nobody has resolved whether the blood thinner warfarin is actually the best treatment for people on dialysis.
 It is the only approved drug for that condition, and it has been prescribed for many years, but Lopes says it's an open question – one that deserves to be studied – whether the drug is helpful, or if there's an alternative that would be better.

 An accompanying editorial in JAMA notes that some recommendations are so obvious that it wouldn't be ethical to withhold a practice as part of a carefully constructed study.
 Dr. Robert Bonow at Northwestern University and Dr. Eugene Brunwald at Harvard-affiliated Brigham and Women's Hospital, note it's unlikely anyone would ever run a study to see whether it is truly beneficial to take a medical history and perform an exam in a patient with symptoms of heart failure.